yatinlakkaraju123/social-media-analytics-dashboard-for-deployment/README.md

 Step 3: activate the virtual environment.
 You can use cd .venv/Scripts and then run command ./activate.
 It will activate the virtual environment.

-Step 4: Install all the python packages from requirements.txt using command  pip install -r requirements.txt
+Step 4: Go to the parent folder in the terminal using cd .. i.e. the folder where src folder is there  After navigating to it Install all the python packages from requirements.txt using command  pip install -r requirements.txt

-Step 5: now we can run the dashboard.
-Go to the parent folder in the terminal using cd .. i.e. the folder where src folder is there.
-After navigating to it go to the src folder using cd src and then run python app.py you will see a link ctrl+ click the link the dashboard will be opened locally
+Step 5: now we can run the dashboard. . go to the src folder using cd src and then run python app.py you will see a link ctrl+ click the link the dashboard will be opened locally

 Additionally if you want to directly see the dashboard you can go the website:https://my-app-ez91.onrender.com/ Here it is deployed globally.